peteha/mac-nfs-mount/README.md

 The script uses optimized mount options for macOS:
 - **NFSv4**: `resvport,nfsvers=4`
 - **NFSv3**: `resvport,nfsvers=3` (recommended for TrueNAS)
+- **All mounts**: `rw,noappledouble,nobrowse` to prevent AppleDouble files and hide the mounts from Finder

+Every run now remounts any already-mounted share so the latest options are applied.
+You'll see a notice in the output when a share is being remounted.
 ## TrueNAS Configuration

 For TrueNAS servers: